flash548/budget-tracker/README.md

     }
     ```

+    Returns the new transaction record with its assigned `id`.

+* **/transactions/update/`id`**

+    * Edits/Updates an existing transaction by its `id`.
+Request body has the following structure:

+    ```
+    {
+        id: transaction id,
+        category: category-name,
+        date: yyyy-MM-dd,
+        amount: $.$$,
+        remarks: ...
+    }
+    ```

+    Returns the edited transaction record.

 ## DELETE

 * **/tranactions/remove/`transaction-id`**

-    * Deletes a transaction from the db by its `transaction-id`
+    * Deletes a transaction from the db by its `transaction-id`.
+Returns the deleted record.

 * **/categories/remove/`category-name`**

-    * Deletes a category from the db and its associated range from the `ranges` table
+    * Deletes a category from the db and its associated range from the `ranges` table.
+Returns a list of remaining categories still in the db.